Will the debate around eating plants vs animals ever end?

 Sadly, if all you do is encourage people to avoid animal products, there is a high probability people will turn to the cheapest, tastiest and most energy-dense option.

-It’s also not too far off the EAT Lancet “plant-based” recommendations that have apparently been developed with the goal to “save the planet”.
+It’s also not too far off the EAT Lancet “plant-based” recommendations that have apparently been developed with the goal of “saving the planet”.

 EAT Lancet also happens to be sponsored by the most prominent industrial agriculture, food, biotech, pharmaceutical and chemical companies in the world (who likely have some financial interest in you going “plant-based” without any consideration of the nutritional content of your diet).